 - The future is closer than you think – Teens live in the moment.
 Next week is too far away, let alone next year or beyond.
 Help your teenager set money aside for after they graduate from high school.
 Even if their college will be paid for by scholarship, financial aid, or parents, it’s always good to have extra cash just in case.
 Help them look beyond their next paycheck.

 - Help them invest – Teens are fully capable of starting an investment fund.
 Help them learn about stocks, bonds, and funds so that they can begin building a portfolio and leveraging their money.
+It’s never too early to have income generating assets.
 They may pout now but when they’re in their twenties and thirties they’ll be grateful for the money and the education.

 - Talk about money – Teens aren’t great for their listening skills.
 However, they do hear you.
 Take time to talk about money.
 Leverage family budget meetings and other financial conversations to include your teen and help them get a big picture idea of adult finances.
 They’ll be adults before you know it and including them in the conversations can help them be prepared.